Updating your skincare after 30

 Incorporate a salicylic-based face wash into your nighttime skincare routine at least three times a week.
 It’ll help break down dead skin cells without causing micro tears.
 On the other days, use a gentle cleanser that’s hypoallergenic.

 The goal of a night cream is to support your skin while it regenerates itself.
 This happens during sleep.
-Incorporate retinoids into your nighttime ritual, which help to stimulate collagen production and thicken skin.
+Incorporate retinol into your nighttime ritual, which helps to stimulate collagen production and thicken skin.

 Your weekly routine

-In addition to following an AM and PM skincare routine, you should also incorporate these things into your weekly skincare routine.
+In addition to following an AM and PM skincare routine, you should also incorporate these items into your weekly regimen.

 In your 30s, you should amp up your exfoliation regimen to boost cell turnover.
 Use a chemical exfoliator twice a week to keep your skin fresh and bright.

-Once a week use a hydrating mask to relieve dry, itchy skin.
-Masks are faster, gentler, and more effective than ever before, so incorporate hydrating face masks into your skincare routine.
+Once a week, use a hydrating mask to relieve dry, itchy skin.
+Masks are faster, gentler, and more effective than ever before, so it’s never been a better time to incorporate hydrating face masks into your skincare routine.

 Embrace your 30s with open arms

-Even if you're afraid to turn 30, there's really nothing to fear.
+Even if you’re afraid to turn 30, there’s really nothing to fear.
 Your 30s are a whole new and exciting chapter in your life.
-To maintain your youthful looks, merely follow the skincare routine above -- remember to use skincare products that actively target the signs of premature aging.
+To maintain youthful skin, start by following the skincare routine above—just remember to use skincare products with ingredients that actively target the signs of premature aging.